Azure Database for MySQL - Flexible Server (Preview)

 - Flexible Server (Preview)

-In this article, we will provide an overview and introduction to core concepts of flexible server deployment model.
+In this article, we'll provide an overview and introduction to core concepts of flexible server deployment model.
 For information on how to decide what deployment option is appropriate for your workload, see choosing the right MySQL server option in Azure.

 - Application developments requiring better control and customizations.

 - Zone redundant high availability

 For latest updates on Flexible Server, refer to What's new in Azure Database for MySQL - Flexible Server.

 With an Azure free account, you can use Flexible Server for free for 12 months with monthly limits of up to:

 - 750 hours of Burstable B1MS instance, enough hours to run a database instance continuously each month.